Icinga/icinga2/doc/02-getting-started.md

 The Icinga 2 API can be defined as [command transport](https://www.icinga.com/docs/icingaweb2/latest/modules/monitoring/doc/05-Command-Transports/) in Icinga Web 2 >= 2.4.

+## Setting up Icinga Classic UI <a id="setting-up-classicui"></a>
+Although the installation of [Icinga Web 2](https://www.icinga.com/docs/icingaweb2/latest/doc/02-Installation/) is nowadays the recommended user interface, the classic user interface is still available and still works with current Icinga2 packages.

+Before you install the package for the classic ui, make sure you have Apache2 web server installed and that the user running the web server (e.g. www-data or wwwrun) is member of the nagios group.

+Debian/Ubuntu:

+    # sudo usermod -a -G nagios www-data
+    # sudo service apache2 restart
+    # sudo apt-get install icinga2-classicui

+During the installation an admin user will be created using http basic authentication (default path: /etc/icinga2-classicui/htpasswd.users).
+After the installation is finished, you can access the classic user interface on your monitoring servers IP/DNS and URI path "/icinga2-classicui", e.g. "http://icinga2.example.com/icinga2-classicui".

 ## Addons <a id="install-addons"></a>

 A number of additional features are available in the form of addons.
 A list of popular addons is available in the
 [Addons and Plugins](13-addons.md#addons) chapter.

 ## Backup <a id="install-backup"></a>